paradisec-archive/PARADISEC_workflows/09_video_processing_AdobeME.md

 You can see in the upper left corner that there is some quality reporting.
 Pay special attention to the dropped frames.
 If there are any dropped frames, you will need to re-transcode the file.

+><span style="color:LightBlue">
-> **Note:** If you are running other memory hungry programs in the background when you are trying to preview your .MXF with Switch, you will very likely have a report of dropped frames.
+>**Note:** If you are running other memory hungry programs in the background when you are trying to preview your .MXF with Switch, you will very likely have a report of dropped frames.
 You should quit all other processes while you are doing your playback reviews.
+></span>

 ---